George Caleb Bingham: Marriage and family

-Bingham returned with his family to St. Louis permanently in 1845.
-Despite—or because of—his commercial success through the American Art Union based in New York (which distributed engravings of his "Jolly Flatboatmen" to 10,000 subscribers in 1847 and would purchase and distribute several more paintings in the next seven years), Bingham ran for election as a Whig to the Missouri House of Representatives the following year.
+Bingham ran for election as a Whig to the Missouri House of Representatives the following year.
 He appeared to have won in 1846 by 3 votes, but lost in a recount.
 In a reprise of the election in 1848, Bingham won the seat by a decisive margin, becoming one of the few artists to serve in elected political office.
 He actively opposed the pro-slavery "Jackson resolutions" in 1849, although their proponent was also a resident of Saline County.
 He would also represent Missouri's eighth district at the Whig National Convention in June 1852.
 Bingham's political interests would be reflected in his vivid paintings of frontier political life.

+Europe

 In 1856, two years after the tumultuous creation of the Kansas Territory, Bingham traveled to Europe for an extensive tour with his second wife Eliza and youngest daughter.
 First they stayed in Paris for several months, where Bingham fulfilled a long-cherished desire and studied the Old Masters at the Louvre Museum, likely his chief reason for going abroad.
 They went on to Düsseldorf, Germany, where they lived until 1859, taking part in the Düsseldorf school of painting.
 Bingham lived and worked among the American and German artists of the art colony, among whom was the German-American Emanuel Leutze, the most prominent historical painter in the United States.
 (Washington Crossing the Delaware was then his most famous work.)
 Leutze was unusual for living in both countries and had an open studio in Düsseldorf, where he welcomed Bingham as a friend and already successful artist.
 While in Germany, Bingham worked on important commissions from the Missouri State Legislature of Presidents Washington and Jefferson (later destroyed by fire), as well as independent paintings.